Still Aware

 Many pregnancies with identified risk factors result in healthy outcomes.
 At the same time, stillbirth can occur in pregnancies where no clear risk factors are present.

-Understanding and managing risk factors allows families and healthcare providers to take appropriate steps to reduce preventable risk wherever possible.
+Understanding and managing risk factors helps families and healthcare providers take appropriate steps to reduce preventable risk wherever possible.

 Still Aware provides this information to support informed conversations, not to cause fear or blame.
 Every pregnancy is unique, and care should always be individualised in consultation with a qualified healthcare professional.